 I can't imagine loving SGT Pharrell's mother, like the Sergeant Major's idea of a good, grown son.
 When I was a kid I would act any other way but genuine in front of my female relatives.

-Arkansas is heavy and cool with fog that lasts for weeks at a stretch.
+“The place where everything meets,” said the psychic earlier this afternoon, deep in rural territory, far from the military school.
+Outside my dorm room, Arkansas is heavy and cool with fog that lasts for weeks at a stretch.

 I notice I have more control of her sexuality than she does.
 I pretend not to notice her stolen glances.
 She is my age, small, blonde, attractive.

 As we walk back and forth to class and deal with each other as next door neighbors she catches me in my boxer briefs, sleepily answering the noisy door because she has been drinking and doesn’t realize this isn’t her room.